SoftwareEngineering-HomeWork/application-tracking-system/readme.md

 ## Future Scope:

-- Include deadline reminders for the application and interview.
-- Add a feature that allows users to attach these reminders to their Google calendar.
+- Add a feature that allows users to attach interview reminders to their Google calendar.
-- Incorporate notifications for upcoming deadlines.
-- Include a link to the university’s career fair page.
 - Direct connection to Linkedin, allowing for the addition of job opportunities to the wishlist.
-- An option to maintain separate profiles for job tracking.
-- Integrate the database into docker
+- Improve the recruiter dashboard to include filtering based on more features such as online assessments,education etc
+- Enhance chrome extension to allow injecting the data directly to the required fields and thus removing the need to copy and paste content
+- Make v2 of web scraping which collects data from more public APIs

 ## Explanation: